-Adding a series resistor of value 22 Ω to 100 Ω can suppress reflections, reduce EMI, and reduce the current spikes inside of the AD9883A.
-However, if 50 Ω traces are used on the PCB, the data outputs should not need resistors.
-A 22 Ω resistor on the DATACK output should provide good impedance matching that will reduce reflections.
-If series resistors are used, place them as close to the AD9883A pins as possible (although try not to add vias or extra length to the output trace in order to get the resistors closer).
+Adding a series resistor of value 50 $\Omega$ -200 $\Omega$ can suppress reflections, reduce EMI, and reduce the current spikes inside of the AD9883.
+If series resistors are used, place them as close to the AD9883 pins as possible, (although try not to add vias or extra length to the output trace in order to get the resistors closer).

 If possible, limit the capacitance that each of the digital outputs drives to less than 10 pF.
 This can easily be accomplished by keeping traces short and by connecting the outputs to only one device.
-Loading the outputs with excessive capacitance will increase the current transients inside of the AD9883A, creating more digital noise on its power supplies.
+Loading the outputs with excessive capacitance will increase the current transients inside of the AD9883 creating more digital noise on its power supplies.